 Why Orientation Matters for Uncured Adhesive

-The rheological behavior of uncured adhesive — how it flows under the influence of gravity and the pressure of the assembly — determines whether a joint applied in a non-horizontal orientation will maintain the intended bondline geometry through the cure period.
-An adhesive that is formulated as a thin liquid for easy mixing and leveling on horizontal surfaces will sag, run, and pool when applied vertically, leaving the high points of the joint thin or void and the low points thickened beyond the specified bondline.
+The rheological behavior of uncured adhesive — how it flows under gravity and assembly pressure — determines whether a joint applied in a non-horizontal orientation will maintain the intended bondline geometry through cure.
+An adhesive formulated as a thin liquid for easy mixing and leveling on horizontal surfaces will sag, run, and pool when applied vertically, leaving high points of the joint thin or void and low points thickened beyond the specified bondline.

 Sag is the downward displacement of uncured adhesive from a vertical or inclined surface under gravity.
-For a vertical application, the relevant adhesive property is sag resistance — the ability to maintain applied geometry without flowing under its own weight at the application temperature.
-Sag resistance is typically measured by applying a bead of adhesive to a vertical coupon and measuring the downward displacement after a defined time at a defined temperature.
+The relevant property for vertical application is sag resistance — the ability to maintain applied geometry without flowing under its own weight — typically measured by applying a bead to a vertical coupon and measuring downward displacement after a defined time and temperature.

-For overhead applications, the adhesive must resist falling away from the substrate entirely, which requires higher resistance to flow than vertical applications.
-The critical property is the yield stress of the adhesive — the stress below which it behaves as a solid and above which it flows.
-If the yield stress exceeds the gravitational stress exerted by the adhesive’s mass on the contact area, the adhesive stays in place.
+For overhead applications, the adhesive must resist falling away from the substrate entirely, requiring higher flow resistance than vertical applications.
+The critical property is yield stress — the stress below which the adhesive behaves as a solid and above which it flows.
+If yield stress exceeds the gravitational stress from the adhesive’s own mass, it stays in place.

 Formulation Properties for Non-Horizontal Application